jajokine/Text-Based-Game-with-Markov-Decision-Process/README.md

 that it is hungry, it needs to first navigate to the correct room - the kitchen - and complete the task there - eat an apple - in order to complete the quest and receive the reward.

-Moreover, in a MDP model, an agent earns rewards or points by taking the right action in order to complete a quest (+1) and looses them by taking the wrong one (-0.1) (e.g. trying to eat a TV in the living room).
+Moreover, in MDP based policies, an agent earns rewards or points by taking the right action in order to complete a quest (+1) and looses them by taking the wrong one (-0.1) (e.g. trying to eat a TV in the living room).
 Each navigation step from a room to another consume points (-0.01).
 The agent thus gets feedback from its actions from which it learns the right policy (i.e. set of steps and actions) in order to complete the game with the maximum amount of rewards.